Blockage-Aware Multi-RIS WSR Maximization via Per-RIS Indexed Synchronization Sequences and Closed-Form Riemannian Updates: Introduction

+We assume quasi-static channels with perfect instantaneous CSI and focus on deterministic blockage-aware WSR maximization based on the detected RIS sets.
+This scope allows us to isolate the impact of per-RIS blockage detection and RIS phase optimization on the achievable WSR performance in multi-RIS mmWave systems.

-\textbf{Contributions:} 1) We propose a simple UE-side energy detector that leverages \hcolor{per-RIS indexed synchronization sequences to detect downlink blockage} and yield the active RIS set with minimal overhead.
-2) We propose \hcolor{CRPA (Closed-form Riemannian Phase Alignment) for multi-RIS WSR maximization}: a Block-MM value-function method that jointly optimizes the BS precoder and RIS phases via elementwise closed-form, unit-modulus–preserving updates on the complex-circle manifold, requiring neither projection nor line search and guaranteeing monotone WSR ascent.
-3) We provide \hcolor{simulations showing accurate path-wise blockage detection and superior WSR and convergence over baselines}.
+\textbf{Contributions:} 1) We propose a simple UE-side energy detector using per-RIS indexed synchronization sequences to identify downlink blockages and estimate the active RIS set with minimal overhead in multi-RIS mmWave systems.
+2) We develop a CRPA algorithm for multi-RIS WSR maximization that yields elementwise unit-modulus--preserving updates without projection or line search and guarantees monotone WSR ascent for continuous-phase RISs.
+3) We present simulation results demonstrating reliable per-RIS blockage detection and faster WSR convergence with competitive performance over existing multi-RIS baselines.